 The perception is different and often selective:

-- Expressions are differentiated according their importance: for the Inuits (Eskimos) snow is part of their everyday life, so many words exist to describe it.
-Similarly the Zulus use many words for the color „green”.
+- Expressions are differentiated according their importance: for the Inuits (Eskimos) snow is part of their everyday life, therefore many words (e. g. over 10 substantives) exist to describe it.
+Similarly the Zulus use 39 different descriptions (singular words) for the color „green”.

 - In Arabic countries the odors (of condiments, coffee etc.) are often perceived in more differentiated ways than e. g. in northern America.